jadecobra/python_tdd_exercises/source/truth_table/projects/microwave.rst

 Microwave
 #################################################################################

-I want to make a **Microwave** that heats up food or stays off, if the inputs are
+I want to make a **Microwave** that heats up food, if the inputs are

 * is the door open?
 * was the start button pushed?